Gertjuh/Datawattch-scraper/README.md

 */14 4-23 * * * /usr/bin/python3 /home/pi/scraper_totals.py >> /home/pi/logs/scraper_totals.log
 56 23 * * * /usr/bin/python3 /home/pi/scraper_totals.py >> /home/pi/logs/scraper_totals.log

 I send the data via MQTT to Home Assistant.
+I then save historical data to InfluxDB and visualize it with Grafana.
+See the Dashboard in de Wiki pages.

 Disclaimer: I am not a Python developer or an expert on building Python scripts.
 But maybe I am a skilled Google search user ;-)